sortecoevo/sortee/content/blog/2021_the_replication crisis_is_not_a_crisis.md

 ---
 banner: img/banners/ecoevotransparency.jpg
 date: "2021-09-08"
-author: Matt Grainger, Ed Ivimey-Cook
+author: Matt Grainger & Ed Ivimey-Cook
 categories:
 - blog
 tags:
 - Open Science
-- incentives
-- assessment
-- transparency
-- preregistration
 - conference
-title: "The ‘Replication Crisis’ is not a crisis for researchers - it is a crisis for society"
+title: "The Replication Crisis is not a crisis for researchers - it is a crisis for society"
 ---